-St. Joseph’s Health Centre Guelph’s Speech-Language Pathology Department offers services for adults experiencing communication difficulties, and preschool children with a diagnosis of Autism that are part of the Ontario Autism Program Caregiver Mediated Early Years Program.
+St. Joseph’s Health Centre Guelph’s Speech-Language Pathology Department offers services for adults with a developmental need, adults experiencing communication difficulties, and preschool children with a diagnosis of Autism that are part of the Ontario Autism Program Caregiver-Mediated Early Years Program.

 SJHCG n’est pas en mesure de fournir des services en français pour le moment, mais peut vous aider à vous référer à un pourvoyeur qui peut répondre à vos besoins linguistiques.
 N’hésitez pas à nous contacter et nous pourrons rediriger votre référence.